CHAPTER B:

 Developing an External Communications Strategy

-The RC is responsible for ensuring that priority issues and goals are clearly articulated and realistic.
-S/he should assume leadership and ownership of the messaging, act as the chief spokesperson for the humanitarian response and advocate on behalf of people in need, as appropriate.
-The RC is supported by a core public information team that is tasked with developing a crisis communications plan, including reputation management and agreed common messages.
+The HC is responsible for ensuring that priority issues and goals are clearly articulated and realistic.
+S/he should assume leadership and ownership of the messaging, acting as the chief spokesperson.
+The HC is often supported by a public information team (such as the Communications and Advocacy Working Group, usually chaired by OCHA and under the auspices of HCT) that is tasked with developing a strategic communications plan, including reputation management and agreed common messages.

-In a sudden-onset emergency, a public information team should be established within 24 hours, in consultation with the HCT, and based on an existing contingency plan.
-The team is responsible for developing a succinct crisis communication plan covering the initial phase of the emergency and agreeing on who speaks to the media.
-If communication capacity is limited, the RC can request surge capacity from OCHA.
+In a sudden-onset emergency, a public information task team should be established within 24 hours, in consultation with the HCT.
+The team is responsible for developing a succinct crisis communications plan covering the initial phase of the emergency and identifying who speaks to the media, ideally based on a pre-existing contingency plan.
+If communication capacity is limited, the HC can request surge capacity from OCHA.

-The RC works with the HCT, supported by the public information team, to develop key messages and Q&As on the crisis.
+The HC clears key messages and Q&As on the crisis drafted by the public information team based on HCT inputs.
 Typically, OCHA will facilitate the process, either through the country/regional office or the Public Information Officer (PIO).
-The RC plays a key role in helping to expedite the process.
+The HC plays a key role in helping to expedite the process.

-In consultation with the HCT, the RC needs to regularly assess the HCT’s policies and posture in light of the changing situation.
-Key advocacy messages need to be revised accordingly and targeted to different constituencies (e.g. the local population, international media, donors).
-The public information team should have direct and regular access to the RC for necessary sign-offs.
+In consultation with the HCT, the HC needs to regularly assess the HCT’s policies and posture in light of the changing situation.
+Key advocacy messages need to be revised accordingly and targeted to different constituencies (e.g. the local population, international media, donors, host Government).
+The public information team should have direct and regular access to the HC for necessary clearance.

-It is important to ensure that adequate information on the status of the response reaches affected populations.
-This helps them to increase their understanding of relief efforts and allows them to inform the response, anticipate events and manage anxiety and expectations.
+It is important to ensure that affected people and local counterparts are fully informed about the status of the response.
+This allows them to inform the response, propose adjustments, anticipate events and manage expectations.

 Developing key messages

-Key messages should be developed for new emergencies, major changes in existing emergencies or when strategic communication is necessary.
-The RC decides whether the situation merits key messages and signs off on them.
-These can be developed by a public information team/PIO in consultation with the HCT and should be endorsed by the other heads of agencies in country.
-The RC can include OCHA and other agency headquarters in these consultations, if warranted.
+Key messages are developed for new emergencies, major changes in existing emergencies or when strategic communication is necessary.
+The HC decides whether the situation merits key messages and signs them off.
+These messages should be endorsed by the other heads of agencies in country.
+The HC can include OCHA and other agency headquarters in these consultations, if warranted.

 UN Communications Group (UNCG)

-A UNCG is established in most countries where there is a UNCT.
-The United Nations Information Centre (UNIC) plays a supporting role as the UNCG secretariat.
+A UNCG exists in most countries where there is a UNCT.
+In some contexts, the United Nations Information Centre (UNIC), where present, plays a supporting role as the UNCG secretariat.
 With its knowledge of the local media and other key constituencies, and its ability to address partners in their own language, the UNIC helps to enhance the work of the UNCG.
-If a UNCG has already been established in country, it will develop and implement a crisis communications strategy for the UN.
-In a disaster, OCHA works with the UNCG/UNIC to ensure the RC has a voice, and that humanitarian actors are represented.

 It is important to remember that the HC represents the humanitarian community at large.
-NGOs and the Red Cross Movement are not represented in the UNCG; if RCs rely on the UNCG for communication support, they should ensure that links are established with non-UN humanitarian entities.
+NGOs and the Red Cross/Red Crescent Movement are not represented in the UNCG; if HCs rely on the UNCG for communications support, they should ensure that links are established with non-UN humanitarian entities.

 HCT Communication Working Group

-In a humanitarian crisis context, NGOs and the Red Cross Movement are an integral and essential element of the response and a key constituency of the HCT.
+In a humanitarian crisis context, NGOs and the Red Cross/Red Crescent Movement are an integral and essential element of the response and a key constituency of the HCT.
 OCHA includes these organizations in all coordination forums, including for communication and public advocacy.
 This is typically done through a Communication Working Group that reports to the HCT.
-The group’s aim is to support awareness-raising on the humanitarian situation and needs, as well as support the mobilization of resources to respond.
+The group’s aim is to support awareness-raising on the humanitarian situation and needs, and the mobilization of resources to respond.
 OCHA usually chairs the working group, respecting the mandates of individual organizations.
-Some of the expected outputs include joint key messages, press conferences and media visits to affected areas.
+Outputs include joint key messages, press conferences, press releases and statements, social and digital media plans and media visits to affected areas.

 Working with the Media

-The RC should engage regularly with the national and international media – both on and off record – to give interviews and hold press conferences following a significant newsworthy event (positive or negative), or to announce new initiatives or changes in the response posture.
-Inviting the media to accompany field missions is an effective way of highlighting the work of humanitarian organizations on the ground.
+The HC is encouraged to engage regularly with the national and international media – both on and off record – to give interviews and hold press conferences around a significant newsworthy event (positive or negative), or to announce new initiatives or changes in the response posture.
+Inviting the media to accompany field missions is an effective way to highlight the work of humanitarian organizations and amplify the voices of affected people and local responders.

-Whenever possible, the RC should strive to hold press conferences and briefings together with national authorities, and give select high-level interviews to clarify, inform and promote the actions of the HCT and advocate for people in need.
-If the RC cannot attend, he/she should designate a spokesperson: either a PIO or a member of the HCT and/or staff with local-language skills and communication experience.
-Spokespersons from the INGO and NGO humanitarian community and the Red Cross/Red Crescent Movement, as well as civil-military coordination officers and other specialized staff, should be included where appropriate.
+Whenever possible, the HC should hold press conferences and briefings together with national authorities and humanitarian partners, give high-level interviews to explain and promote the actions of the HCT, and advocate for people in need.
+If the HC cannot attend, s/he should designate a spokesperson, e.g. a member of the HCT, or an experienced PIO or staff member with local-language skills and communication experience.
+When appropriate, spokespersons from humanitarian INGOs and NGOs and the Red Cross/Red Crescent Movement, as well as civil-military coordination officers and other specialized staff, should be included.

 In sudden-onset emergencies, initial public lines should be available within a few hours.
-These can be very short if needed – simply to acknowledge that the UN system is actively monitoring developments and stands ready to support as required.
-It is important not to allow an information vacuum to be filled with misinformation.
+These can be very short, but they are critical to acknowledge that the UN system is actively monitoring developments and stands ready to support as required.
+It is important not to allow an information vacuum to be filled with misinformation in the first hours of an emergency.

-The RC is also responsible for issuing regular press releases and/or official statements.
-In consultation with the HCT, he/she should agree on the HCT’s position, key advocacy messages, basic reference data/figures and sources.
+The HC is also responsible for issuing regular press releases and/or official statements.
+In consultation with the HCT, s/he should agree on the HCT’s position, key advocacy messages, basic reference data/figures and sources.

 Developing a relationship with the media